 Where will I find bark scorpions?

-Bark scorpions are exceptional climbers and typically hang out up off the ground.
+Bark scorpions are exceptional climbers and typically hang out up off of the ground.
 Outside bark scorpions live and hide on large rocks, behind loose tree bark, and within woodpiles.

 How do I get rid of bark scorpions?

 Evolve Pest Control will solve all of your bark scorpion problems.
 We understand how unwanted and dangerous bark scorpions are on residential and commercial properties and provide pest control solutions that are both eco-friendly and effective.